 We are quite different to other pre-schools, as we have a unique approach to the way we deliver our care and education.
-We LOVE our new Curiosity Approach, however we understand that it may not be everybody’s cup of tea, and only YOU can decide if Clocktower is the right setting for your child.
+We LOVE being an accredited Curiosity Approach setting, and strive to spend much of our time outdoors, however we understand that it may not be everybody’s cup of tea, and only YOU can decide if Clocktower is the right setting for your child.

 We feel very strongly that open, honest and trusting relationships with our families are key to providing the best opportunities for the children, so we start as we mean to go on – with some (very honest!) expectations for you.
 There are negatives as well as positives, and it’s important you consider these carefully in case you will not be happy with the way we work.

 If you feel uncomfortable with anything you see, we would advise you to view other settings before you make your final decision.
 The only advice we tend to give is to trust your gut instinct.
 Don't forget to check out our upcoming Opening Mornings here!